Warp self-service portal vs FreightQuote.

 Download the auto-generated Bill of Lading

 BOLs are generated server-side from your booking data and stored in encrypted object storage.
-The QR code encodes the WARP ID for quick lookup at the dock.
-The Carmack Amendment liability clause (49 U.S.C. s.14706) is included automatically on every BOL.
-Driver signature at pickup is captured via the Warp driver app, and the signed version replaces the blank one in your Documents tab within minutes of pickup scan.
+The QR code encodes the WARP ID for quick dock lookup.
+Driver signature at pickup is captured via the Warp driver app, and the signed version replaces the blank one in Documents within minutes.

 Pricing model: flat per-pallet vs NMFC class with reclassification